US EPA proposes higher biofuel blending volumes, EV program

 By Stephanie Kelly and Jarrett Renshaw

-NEW YORK, Dec 1 (Reuters) - The U.S. Environmental Protection Agency proposed on Thursday increases in the amount of ethanol and other biofuels that oil refiners must blend into their fuel over the next three years.
+NEW YORK, Dec 1 (Reuters) - The U.S. Environmental Protection Agency on Thursday proposed increases in the amount of ethanol and other biofuels oil refiners must blend into their fuel over the next three years.

+The agency is also proposing incorporating electricity made from renewable biomass and used for electric vehicle into the program for the first time.

 Under the Renewable Fuel Standard (RFS), oil refiners are required to blend billions of gallons of biofuels into the nation's fuel mix, or buy tradeable credits from those that do.